Overview of Loyola MS Programs’ Strengths¶

 If taking one of these tests, be sure to sign up for an early test date, since results usually take 2-3 weeks to be delivered officially to Loyola.

-If you have a TOEFL in the range 70-78 or IELTS of 5.5 or 6, then you may be admitted conditionally to the new ICAP program:
+If you have a TOEFL in the range 70-78, or IELTS of 5.5, then you may be admitted conditionally to the new ICAP program:

 You will be required to take an English Placement Test administered by our English Language Learning Program (ELLP) to determine your placement in ESL preparation courses.
 The results of that exam will determine the required ESL courses you must take during your first term at Loyola.
 You will take ESL classes until your English language skills are strong enough for success in degree program courses.
 If you receive a final grade of at least a B+ in all of your advanced or bridge ESL courses, you will be invited to take an exit exam at the end of the term.
 A combination of your course-work and exit exam score will be used to determine your readiness for degree work in the following term.
 It is important to note that if testing indicates further language study is needed, you will be required to continue in the ELLP for another term.
 For more information about Loyola’s ELLP, please contact ELLP@luc.edu, or 773-508-3880.